-- 1. Place the date you write your letter at the top of the page. - 2.
-Address your letter to whom you are expressing your concern or making your request. - 3.
-Make sure you are spelling the person's name correctly and using their correct title. - 4.
-Be sure you have the correct mailing address. - 5.
-Before you begin writing, ask yourself this question: "Why am I writing this letter?" - 6.
-Be sure to give your child's full name and current class placement. - 7.
-State specifically what your concerns are. - 8.
-State facts briefly, describing situations, without expressing anger, frustration, blame, or other negative emotions. - 9.
-State the questions you have. - 10.
-Be sure there is a question or request in the letter, so that the person to whom you are writing can answer you. - 11.
-State what you would like the person to whom you are writing to do about the situation. - 12.
-State what you want, rather than what you don't want. - 13.
-State what kind of response you want: a letter, a meeting, a phone call, etc. - 14.
-Be sure to give an address and/or daytime phone number where you can be reached. - 15.
-State a specific date or time frame in which you would like to receive a response. - 16.
-Send your letter Certified Mail when you need to assure the person received your letter.
-You will receive a signed receipt when you use Certified Mail. - 17.
-Send copies of your letter to other individuals when appropriate.
-Near the bottom of the page, after your signature, type cc: (name(s) of others to receive copies). - 18.
-Remember to request an interpreter if you or your child will have that need at a meeting. - 19.
-If you hand deliver, e-mail or fax any of your letters, always follow up by mailing a copy of the letter to the individual. - 20.
-Always make a copy of your letter to keep for your files.
+- Place the date you write your letter at the top of the page. - Address your letter to whom you are expressing your concern or making your request. - Make sure you are spelling the person's name correctly and using their correct title. - Be sure to have the correct mailing address. - Before you begin writing, ask yourself this question: "Why am I writing this letter?" - Be sure to give your child's full name and current class placement. - State specifically what your concerns are. - State the facts briefly, describing situations without expressing anger, frustration, blame, or other negative emotions. - Be sure there is a question or request in the letter so that the person to whom you are writing can answer. - State what you want rather than what you don't want. - State what kind of response you would like: a letter, a meeting, a phone call, etc. - Be sure to give an address and/or daytime phone number where you can be reached. - You may give a specific date or time frame by which you would like to receive a response, especially if your previous requests have gone unanswered. - Remember to request an interpreter if you or your child will have that need at a meeting. - Always end your letter with a "thank you." - If you send a copy of your letter to other individuals, be sure to indicate this at the bottom of the page under your signature. (cc: name(s) of those copied)